 We share responsibilities co-operatively, though there’s a smallish group of us who hold veto power.

 There’s no central ‘I’ running the show; it’s just us.
 We also refer to ourselves as ‘people’, rather than ‘alters’, ‘personalities’, ‘ego states’ or ‘parts’.
 We have no desire to ‘integrate’, or combine everyone into an idealised single personality.
 We don’t even think that’s possible with our system, and again, being different isn’t a crime in and of itself – we resist treatment that is focussed on removing a difference without determining its benefit or detriment to the person/system experiencing it.

 How did you get here?

-Ultimately, we don’t know our origins.
+Ultimately, we don’t know our origins, but we think trauma and stress played a significant role in our being here.
 The best way we can describe it as several different self-perceiving entities appearing and evolving over time.
-Some of us view it as a phenomenon that occurred naturally because of a particular predisposition; some of us view it as a sort of spiritual thing; and some of us view it as an adaptation to the stress brought on by our experiences.
-We don’t want to rule anything out, but we also don’t want to ‘rule anything in’; this is a complex experience, and we don’t feel comfortable drawing ultimate causes from it.
-Our strategy is to simply live as we are now, and do the best we can.
+Whatever our origins, our strategy is to simply live as we are now, and do the best we can.
 Whether it’s separate souls, splitting from trauma or natural identity formation over time (or a combination of the above), we’re here, and we’re going to try and make the best of the life we’ve been given.